MF366-Coding/WriterClassic/README.md

 ## Small information
 If you want to redistribute this software, you need its LICENSE: this is **mandatory**!

-# Feature requests :heavy_plus_sign:
-If you would like to open Writer Classic and discover a new functionality suggested by you, please check the Issues in this Repository.

-# Translations
-Check the Pinned Issues in _Issues_ for more information on how you can help translating Writer Classic...

 # Let me know of any bug you find :desktop_computer:
 If you found a bug, please tell me the details by creating a new Issue in this Repository.